deadlyvipers/dojo_rules/introduction.md

 # Introduction to the dojo

 My name is Serge and I am new to this dojo.
-I promise to respect the sensei and the rules.
+My path of choice is JavaScript.
 Hajimemashite!